boostkpi/boostkpi.github.io/_posts/2024-06-24-snowflake-databricks-summit.md

 >Recap of the key themes and announcments from the Snowflake and Databricks summits in San Francisco.

 ---

+## Snowflake and Databricks Summits 2024: A Tale of Two Data Giants

 In back-to-back weeks in early June, the data world converged on San Francisco's Moscone Center for the Snowflake and Databricks Summits.
 These events showcased the rapid evolution of data platforms and the fierce competition between two industry leaders.
 Let's dive into the key themes and announcements from each summit.

 ### Snowflake Summit: Unifying the Data Ecosystem